-If you have raised, or borderline blood pressure we encourage to check your blood pressure readings at home if possible.
+If you have raised, or borderline, blood pressure we encourage to check your blood pressure readings at home if possible.
 Research suggests that an average of four to seven days of home readings give a more accurate picture of your blood pressure than office readings.
-If you would prefer not to check your blood pressure at home then please contact our reception team to arrange an appointment for a blood pressure check.
+If you would prefer not to check your blood pressure at home then please come in to either our 19 Beaumont Street or Elms Road sites where we have blood pressure monitors in our waiting area that are available for use during opening hours - please give the print out of the reading to one of the reception team, ensuring it has your name on.
+If you are unable to do home readings or use the self check machines please contact our reception team to arrange an appointment for a blood pressure check.
 If indicated we can arrange ambulatory blood pressure monitoring (wearing a small monitor for 24 hours).

 Choosing a monitor